Introduction

 Size limits

-'s limits on the size of the input as a whole.
+This description doesn't attempt to characterise rustc's limits on the size of the input as a whole.

 As far as I know,

-has no limits on the size of individual tokens beyond its limits on the input as a whole.
+rustchas no limits on the size of individual tokens beyond its limits on the input as a whole.
 But I haven't tried to test this.

 Output form